Print Friendly and PDF

 Washing your fruits and vegetables to remove most of the pesticide residues is relatively easy.
 You can buy a fruit and veggie wash at better grocery and health food stores, or you can make your own.

-Click here for a simple veggie and fruit wash recipe.
-All you need is water, white vinegar, fresh lemon or grapefruit juice, and a spray bottle.
+For a simple veggie and fruit wash all you need is water, white vinegar, fresh lemon or grapefruit juice, and a spray bottle.
 Typically you can spray this (or one of the store brand versions) directly on your produce, leave on for about 30 seconds then rinse thoroughly.

 For leafy vegetables, fill the sink (about halfway) and pour some of the veggie wash directly in the water (not too diluted) and leave for about 5 minutes, gently swish around every minute or so, then rinse thoroughly.